shylkymc/Investigating-Fandango-Movie-Ratings/README.md

 ## Conclusion

 There is a difference between the two years.
 In 2016, the ratings are less than the ratings in 2015.
 The median of ratings are the same.
 The mode of ratings for 2015 is 0.5 and more than the mode of ratings for 2016.
 The difference is approximately 0.05 between the means.
-The mean of ratings of 2015 is much than the mean of ratings of 2016.
+The mean of ratings of 2015 is more than the mean of ratings of 2016.